 So now what?
 Answering the following five questions can help you determine if a one-stop shop or best-of-breed solution can best fulfill your global expense system needs.

 1. How well does it really integrate?

 This question obviously applies to best of breed solutions, where the different parts are actually designed and produced by different companies.
 But it can apply one-stop shop solutions as well who have acquired much of their technology.

 Software development can be a long and costly process, and some one-stop shop vendors may have simply acquired other vendors to fill gaps in their service portfolios, and then rebranded them as their own solutions.
 What appears to be a single, wholly integrated system may have actually started out as multiple software systems that have now been cobbled together, not unlike Frankenstein’s monster.

 The results, too, can be monstrous if the different software solutions were written in completely different software languages, making it tough for them to communicate and work in tandem.
 Since one of the big benefits of a one-stop shop solution is ensuring seamless integration, making sure that’s the case is a top priority before choosing a single vendor over multiple best of breeds.

 2. Does it work well for everybody?

 In a perfect world, a company’s finance and travel departments would work together to select a solution that fits the unique needs of each department and even makes the business travelers more productive.
 For example, travel managers need more compliance reporting, more category volume reporting, and travel spend visibility for the CFO.
-Both departments want a solution that reminds travelers of per diem policies, of negotiated vendors.
+Both departments want a solution that reminds travellers of per diem policies, of negotiated vendors.
 AP departments want solutions like bank card statement reconciliation that eliminates manual data entry.
 Then there’s reality.